oroinc/documentation/commerce/user_guide/master_catalog/category_creation.rst

    * *Parent Category* — Inherit the configuration from the parent category.
    * *Config* — Inherit the :ref:`category visibility settings <user-guide--customers--configuration--visibility>` customized in the system configuration menu.
-   * *Hidden* — The category will be hidden from the front store.
+   * *Hidden* — The category will be hidden from the storefront.
-   * *Visible* — The category will be shown in the front store.
+   * *Visible* — The category will be shown in the storefront.

 8. In the **SEO** section, fill in the following details to help search engines show your master catalog content to the relevant audience.